From 22 August gatherings in public spaces, such as beaches and foreshores, have been limited to 30 people,

-Council provides lifeguard services on the beaches listed below and on Green Island at certain times.
+Council provides lifeguard services on the beaches listed below.

 All lifeguards and volunteer lifesavers are fully trained in first aid and in the treatment of stings from dangerous marine stingers, and have direct contact with emergency services.

 For up-to-date information, contact North Queensland Surf Life Saving (during working hours) on 0429 501 380.
 Swim safely and only swim at beaches patrolled by a lifeguard.

 - Ellis Beach